kaanbodur/yazikovani/aboutme.md

 Profen is a global group company with an in-house Research & Development center that provides products and services in the following major markets: Satellite Communications, Military and Defence, Cable & Terrestrial Networks, Broadcast & Media, EPC and Life Sciences.
 With its headquarters in Istanbul and branch offices in Ankara, Konya and Tewkesbury (United Kingdom), Profen delivers innovative and high technology solutions to customers worldwide.

-As a Project Management Team Lead & Product Planning Engineer my responsibilities are;
+As a *Project Management Team Lead* (2019/3 - 2019/10)
+- Project Management with Agile Approach
+- Management and Analysis of the team actions
+- Sharepoint Infrastructure Management
+- PowerBI Report Design
+- Designing Management Dashboards with PowerBI & Sharepoint
+- Intergrating project management processes with MS SharePoint & PowerBI & Microsoft Teams & MS Planner & Power Automate

+As a *Product Planning Engineer* (2016/10-2019/03)
 - Managing International Partner Relations
 - Research for New Products
 - Reviewing Technical Requirement Documents